 We recommend that all interested applicants contact EDRF staff before filling out an application form.
 If we determine that you meet the criteria and are eligible to apply for an EDRF grant, we will help you determine your funding stage and invite you to submit an application.
 We maintain a roster of lawyers willing to take on EDRF cases and can provide referrals upon request.

 We offer two types of grants:

 Stage 1 Grant – A smaller, one-time grant focused on legal advice and representation to take strategic action to address an important community-based environmental issue.
 This grant may also be used to obtain a legal opinion on whether a more in-depth legal challenge has the potential for success.
-In Stage 1, you may apply for a grant of up to $2,750.
+In Stage 1, you may apply for a grant of up to $3,600.

 Stage 2 Grant – A larger grant for applicants with a demonstrated ability to use legal tools effectively as part of a broader campaign, and have a larger legal project (often a legal challenge or appeal).
-In Stage 2, you may apply for up to $13,500 at a time.
+In Stage 2, you may apply for up to $17,500 at a time.
 Grant recipients with the ability to run a broader community-based campaign, including raising funds towards a client contribution towards their legal fees, will be given priority.
 For more information on developing a campaign around your issue, check out this webinar.

-Please see the application form downloads below in both PDF and Microsoft Word .doc formats.
+Please see the application form downloads below in both PDF and Microsoft Word formats.
 This application form can be used for both Stage 1 and Stage 2 grant applications.

 For more information, please contact:

-604-684-7378 ext.
-229 (or toll-free at 1-800-330-9235 ext.
+(or toll-free at 1-800-330-9235 ext.
 229)

 What we fund